+Figure 8-246mmmm— Current Operating Class Extension Sequence field format

+The OneHundredAndThirty Delimiter field is set to 130.

 Note to reader, not for inclusion in the draft.
 130 is the right value since a) for 11acD3.0 devices it is a well known as an illegal 1 octet operating class and b) therefore we can use it as a delimiter without consuming a operating class value

+The Current Operating Class Extension Sequence field comprises N-1 (where N > 1) Operating Class octets with a 80+ Behavior Limit followed by one Operating Class octet without a 80+ Behavior Limit (as defined in Annex E)

+The format of the Operating Class Duple Sequence field is shown in Figure 8-246nnnn.